-The Regulation holds that to fulfil its obligations, distributors may use sampling, except for checking the presence of information regarding the importer.
+The Regulation holds that to fulfil its obligations, distributors may use sampling, except for checking the presence of information regarding the importer 17.

-Distributors must be able to prove that they have fulfilled this obligation and therefore that they have carried out these checks, for example by setting up a verification procedure which all the products that they distribute pass through.
+Distributors must be able to prove that they have fulfilled this obligation and therefore that they have carried out these checks, for example by setting up a verification procedure which all the products that they intend to make available.